 You can replace a web scene layer in your ArcGIS Online portal or ArcGIS Enterprise portal (version 10.8.1 or later) with another web scene layer.
 When you replace a layer, its content is updated.
 Its service URL and item ID do not change.
 You can only replace web scene layers published from scene layer packages or published from referenced scene caches in folder or cloud data stores.
-Web scene layers with associated feature layers cannot be replaced.
+Web scene layers with associated feature layers and voxel scene layers cannot be replaced.
 For more information about web scene layers, see Work with web scene layers.

 When you replace a web scene layer, you specify a target layer (the layer to be replaced) and an update layer (the replacement layer).
 You also specify an archive layer name.
 When the target layer is replaced, its content is archived in your portal.
 Optionally, you can replace the item information of the target layer in addition to its content.

 You can replace the target web scene layer with an update web scene layer if all of the following conditions are true:

 - Both the target layer and the update layer must be hosted in your portal, and you must be the owner of both layers.

 - The target and update layers must be of the same type.
 For example, you cannot replace a building scene layer with a 3D object scene layer.

 - The target layer and update layer must be published from the same source.
 For example, you cannot replace a web scene layer published from a scene layer package with a web scene layer published from a referenced scene cache.